-SPAS/HOT-TUBS - Apply 3.3 oz. of product per 500 gallons of water to obtain a free available chlorine concentration of 5 ppm, as determined by a suitable chlorine test kit.
+SPAS/HOT-TUBS - Apply 3.3 oz. of product per 500 gallons of water to obtain a free available chlorine concentration of 5 ppm, as determined by a sultable chlorine test kit.
 Adjust and maintain pool water pH to between 7.2 and 7.8.
 Some oils, lotions, fragrances, cleaners, etc. may cause foaming or cloudy water as well as reduce the efficiency of the product.
-Do not enter spa until chlorine residual is 1-3 ppm.
+Re-entry into treated spas/hot tubs is prohibited at levels above 5 ppm due to risk of bodily harm.

 To maintain the water, apply 3.3 oz. of product per 500 gallons of water over the surface to maintain a chlorine concentration of 5 ppm.
 After each use, shock treat with 6.6 oz. of this product per 500 gallons of water to control odor and algae.
-Do not reenter spa until chlorine residual is 1-3 ppm.
+Re-entry into treated spas/hot tubs is prohibited at levels above 5 ppm due to risk of bodily harm.